Student Body Vice President of Finance (SBVPF)

 Welcome to the homepage of Carnegie Mellon University’s Student Body Vice President of Finance.
 The SBVPF is part of the Student Government Executive Board and his/her role is to supervise the JFC Applications process (the process through which student organizations are provided $2.1 million of funding), monitor the allocation’s proper usage, and support the financial well-being of student organizations on campus.

 Joint Funding Committee

-Generally known as the JFC, the Joint Funding Committee is a committee of 20-25 students that responsible for allocating funding to student organizations.
-The JFC is funded by the Student Activities Fee.
-Each Carnegie Mellon student pays the student activities fee (undergraduate students pay $125/semester and graduate students pay $103/semester).
-Most of the revenue generated by the fee, approximately $1.5 million, is given to the JFC, which then allocates the funds to the 300+ organizations on campus.
+Generally known as the JFC, the Joint Funding Committee is a committee of 20-30 students that are responsible for allocating funding to student organizations.
+The JFC is funded by the Student Activities Fee, which is paid by each Carnegie Mellon student on the Pittsburgh campus - undergraduate students pay $131/semester and graduate students pay $111/semester.
+Most of the revenue generated by the fee, approximately $2.1 million, is given to the JFC, which then allocates the funds to the 340+ organizations on campus.

 The JFC has a formal application process to determine the funding for the organizations.
-Student Organizations that seek JFC funding will be required to fill out the JFC Declaration of Intent Form and will be assigned JFC representatives.
-The JFC Representative will serve as the organization's voice throughout the allocation process.
+Student Organizations that seek JFC funding will be required to fill out the JFC Declaration of Intent Form and will be assigned a JFC Financial Advisor.
+The JFC Financial Advisor will serve as the organization's voice throughout the allocation process.
 Organizations are recommended to stay in contact with their representative as he/she will be the organization’s liaison to the entire community and will also be the organization’s first point of contact for any questions.
-JFC representatives are trained to learn about the organizations they represent and to work with them as a financial advisor and resource.
+JFC Financial Advisors are trained to learn about the organizations they represent and to work with them as a financial advisor and resource.